scotsie/inteliquent/README.md

 ## Description

-This is a template to develop Checkmk Extensions
+This is a plugin to query the Inteliquent API v1.0.0 specifically for trunk groups and report in CheckMK.

 ## Development